Student Car Deals

 If you're a college student looking to buy a car, you're probably also looking for ways to save money in the process.
 If you're dead set on a new car, everyone from automakers to the government is willing to give you a hand.

-There are two kinds of discounts that automakers offer for college students or recent graduates on top of the incentives they offer all buyers.
-The first is a cash-back offer, which means you'll get a few hundred in cash when you purchase a car at selected dealerships.
-There are few requirements for these discounts other than proof that you're a student and that you purchase a new vehicle.
-Different automakers offer different amounts, but you can safely expect $400 or $500.
-Check automakers' websites before going in, though, as discounts are often seasonal.
+Automakers often offer discounts for college students or recent graduates on top of the incentives they offer all buyers.
+One is a cash-back offer, which means you'll get a few hundred in cash when you purchase a car at selected dealerships.
+There are few requirements for these discounts, other than proof that you're a student and that you purchase a new vehicle.
+Different automakers offer different amounts, but you can safely expect around $500.
+Check automakers' websites before going in, though, as discounts are often seasonal or based on car popularity and supply.

-The second category of discounts affects people with college graduation in their near future or recent past.
-Many automakers now offer financing packages specifically for college graduates who are buying new cars.
-Though the numbers vary, you're generally qualified if you're within six months of graduation or two years past it.
-Other requirements include a small debt to income ratio, employment, insurance, and good credit.
+People with college graduation in their near future or recent past are also often a target for a car deal.
+Many automakers offer financing packages specifically for college graduates buying new cars.
+Though the numbers vary, you're generally qualified if you're within six months of graduation or within two years after it.
+Other requirements include a small debt-to-income ratio, proof of employment and insurance, and good credit.
 Though these plans don't give you a direct discount on the price of the car, you can expect to pay less up front and probably less in the long run.
-Plans include a mix of the following: smaller APR, delayed first payments, less-stringent credit requirements and special leasing plans.
+Plans include a mix of the following: smaller annual percentage rate, delayed first payments, less-stringent credit requirements and special leasing plans.

 Though all of these tips may help you in making a decision about your new car, make sure you research cars, insurance companies and discount plans before deciding to buy.
 Many discounts are seasonal, and therefore change without warning.
 Discounts are also often difficult to find in brochures or on websites, so never be afraid to ask at the dealership.